The 8 Steps to Trust Deed Investing with a Self-Directed IRA

 By Guest Contributor ~ Ignite Funding

 With a Self-Directed IRA, deciding how you will be investing your money is never an easy task.
-The biggest question being, where are you going to get the most return on your investment?
+The biggest questions being, where are you going to get the most return on your investment?
+And what are the risks when it comes to trust deed investing?
+And what are the risks when it comes to trust deed investing?
 With the stock market being so erratic and unpredictable, people are looking now, more than ever for other ways to intelligently invest their money and diversify their investment portfolio.
-That’s where Trust Deeds come into play, connecting borrowers and investors in the real estate world.
+That’s where Trust Deed Investing comes into play, connecting borrowers and investors in the real estate world.

 First Trust Deed investing provides you the ability to easily become a real estate investor substantiated with collateral, without all the hassle traditionally involved with real estate investing.
 Being an investor, your name is on the Deed of Trust in a first lien position on the property and the invested money is lent to a developer seeking to acquire, develop or construct their project, immediately earning you interest on your money.
 It’s important that you know the great significance of your role as an investor and why these borrowers are seeking your help.